tjakober/things-server/README.md

  # things-server
- Server to communicate internet-of-things nodes with the browser
- # things-server
 Server to communicate internet-of-things nodes with the browser.
 The server is based on nodejs and communicates via websocket between the "things" (ESP-8266 devices using Nodemcu and Lua) and a web-browser anywhere in the world.
 It uses JSON messages as a communication protocol.